This manual is for Eclector version 0.12.0.

 .
 The differences are:

-and arise when skipping input at the
+and arise when skipping

-#|orphan|# (#|not orphan|#)
+in lists: #|orphan|# (#|not orphan|#)

 .